Biography

 Her teaching area is digital electronics, VLSI circuit design and digital transmissions (error correcting codes).

-She is in charge of the Interaction between Algorithms and Silicon (IAS) research team of the Lab-STICC laboratory.
+She is a member of the Codes research team in the Lab-STICC laboratory and was in charge of the Interaction between Algorithms and Silicon (IAS) team until 2020.
 Her main research interests are forward error correction codes and iterative decoding, iterative detection, the efficient combination of high spectral efficiency modulation and coding schemes, diversity techniques and turbo processing for multi-carrier, multi-antenna and multiple access transmission systems.
 Between 2007 and 2012, she participated in DVB (Digital Video Broadcasting) Technical Modules for the definition of DVB-T2, DVB-NGH and DVB-RCS NG standards.
 She served as the chairperson of the "Coding, Constellations and Interleaving" task force for the DVB-NGH TM group from 2010 to 2012.

 In 2009, she received the SEE/IEEE Glavieux Award for her contribution to standards and related industrial impact.

-She also served as the technical program committee (co-)chair of ISTC 2010 and ISTC 2018 (International Symposium on Turbo Codes and Iterative Information Processing), as the general chair of ISTC 2016 and she will serve as the general co-chair of ISTC 2020.
+She also served as the technical program committee (co-)chair of ISTC (International Symposium on Topics in Coding) in 2010 and 2018 and as the general (co-)chair of ISTC 2016, ISTC 2021 and ISTC 2023.

 Supervised PhD theses